 In this case, that meant sharing links to a couple of bug guides from university entomology departments and suggesting the patron contact his local agricultural extension office.

 More common and definitely more challenging are those questions that skirt the fringes of health and medicine.
 They’re in scope, but they ask a question the librarian might initially think won’t have an answer, such as this one:

 Where can I find information on the lunar phases’ effects on sleep?

-Scientists are, by nature, a curious lot, and reference librarians have mad search skills, so often the seemingly unanswerable ends up being answered, this time to articles in PubMed.
-Searching PubMed for lunar phase* [tiab] OR moon [tiab] AND sleep [ti] AND humans AND eng[la], results in 11 citations and three free full-text links.
+Scientists are, by nature, a curious lot, and reference librarians have mad search skills, so often the seemingly unanswerable ends up being answered, this time by articles in PubMed.
+Searching PubMed for lunar phase* [tiab] OR moon [tiab] AND sleep [ti] AND humans AND eng[la] results in 11 citations and three free full-text links.